 If you'd like to install electric lights on your property, whether it's solar lights, LED bulb, halogen bulb, garden lighting, path lights, security lights or even a landscape lighting system, there are many lighting options to choose from.
 You can expect the cost to install for outdoor lighting installation to come to $60 - $130 per light for basic grade, typically.
 This figure includes the light itself, plus electrical contractor labor.
 On average, a total of 6 lights will be needed.

 - It offers a different sort of safety as well, making your house easy for first response personnel to find in case of an emergency.

 - It also helps prevent falls, by allowing your family and visitors to make their way safely along your walkway and stairs.

-- Well-chosen lighting beautifies your yard by literally highlighting its most attractive features.
+- Well-chosen lighting design beautifies your yard by literally highlighting its most attractive features.

 - It extends the usability of amenities such as a swimming pool or outdoor kitchen.

-- When you're in the market to sell your home, the right lighting will add welcoming curb appeal to potential buyers.
+When you're in the market to sell your home, the right lighting design will add welcoming curb appeal to potential buyers.

 Outdoor Lighting Type

 Driveway; patio or entertaining area

 PATH OR STEP LIGHT

 Outdoor stairs; walkways; driveways

 Next to house numbers at front entrance; either side of house or garage doors

 Cost for outdoor lighting installation will normally include: